Carlos Pace

 Born and raised in São Paulo, Pace competed in Formula One for Williams, Surtees and Brabham.
 He finished sixth in the World Drivers' Championship in with the latter.

 In March 1977, Pace was killed in a light aircraft accident in Mairiporã.
 The Interlagos Circuit in São Paulo was renamed the Autódromo José Carlos Pace upon his death, home of the Brazilian Grand Prix since 1972 and the location of his sole victory in Formula One.
-And also is his final resting place since 2024.
+It also is his final resting place since 2024.

 Early life

-José Carlos Pace was born in Sao Paulo, Brazil to Angelo Raphael Pace, a textiles businessman, and Amélia Pace.
-His father was of Italian descent as was his mother, who hailed from Brazil.
-The family moved back to Italy for a part of Pace's childhood and upon returning to Brazil he was given the nickname 'Moco' because he could only speak Italian.
-He was encouraged by friends Wilson and Emerson Fittipaldi to start karting.
+José Carlos Pace was born in São Paulo, Brazil to Angelo Raphael Pace, a textiles businessman, and Amélia Pace.
+His father and his mother were Brazilians, both children of Italian immigrants.
+The family moved back to Italy for a part of Pace's childhood and upon returning to Brazil he was given the nickname 'Moco' because he could only speak Italian.After becoming fluent in Portuguese again, he was encouraged by friends Wilson and Emerson Fittipaldi to start karting.
 Pace studied accounting while his elder brothers helped their father.
 He first raced in a kart in 1960 and moved to cars in 1963.